rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 > When you have prepared your spreadsheet of profile data you can upload it into {{Lamplight}}

-**It is strongly recommended to conduct a test first by uploading a duplicate file with just the first few rows of data.**
+**We strongly recommend that you conduct a test first by uploading a duplicate file with just the first few rows of data.**

 Profile data can only be uploaded by a database operator with System Administrator or Project Administrator access.